hggfhggf/nitro-judge-predictor-library/README.md

 ## 📌 Overview

-This is not official resource.
+This is not an official resource.

 Judge Nitro tasks such as: